MalayaSociety/the-product-3dadf/content/pages/blog/category/tutorials.md

       Connect via bluetooth and consult our app guide.

       ### Cleaning

       As long as you use our product with Ivermectin cartridges, regular cleaning is not needed.

+      ### Replacement Ivermectin Cartridges

+      We source the most unadulterated pure forms of Ivermectin from the United States.

+      There will be a quick release function at the bottom of your product for refills.

+      Reorder replacement cartridges from the app.
   - type: blog_feed_section
     blog_feed_cols: three
     enable_cards: true